The Jack Knox-Peden Young Spartan Award is the annual recognition of the most exemplary and committed player at the age of twenty-one or under.

 A special thank you to Deb Blight for providing these photos.

-Adam Morgan wins the Jack Knox-Peden Young Spartan in 2016, one of the most recent winners of the award.
+Adam Morgan wins the Jack Knox-Peden Young Spartan in 2016, the current holder of the award, having also won in 2018.
 Graeme Ashley (left) presents the award.

-Callum Appleby (centre) is the most recent winner of the Young Spartan Award, having been inducted in 2017.
+Callum Appleby (centre) won the Young Spartan Award in 2017.